Basking on beaches, candlelit dinners, lazing in an infinity pool: For many, this is the stuff of a quintessential honeymoon.

 But what if you’re the kind of couple who loves the great outdoors, or has trouble sitting still?

-If you’re planning your honeymoon, look no further than these five experiences for the most adventurous, out-of-the-ordinary newlyweds.
+If you’re planning your honeymoon, look no further than these four experiences for the most adventurous, out-of-the-ordinary newlyweds.

 Hike the volcanoes of Bali